Paulette Weal (She/Her) is a registered massage therapist with over 16 years experience.

 R.Ac, dip.TCM, B.A.

-Lisa received a three year diploma of Acupuncture from the Canadian College of Acupuncture and Oriental Medicine in Victoria, British Columbia, the oldest Chinese medicine school in Canada.
-Lisa completed her fourth year of study with high honors at Pacific Rim College, from which she received her diploma of Traditional Chinese Medicine.
+Lisa (She/Her) has been an acupuncturist for 7 years, receiving a three year diploma of Acupuncture from the Canadian College of Acupuncture and Oriental Medicine in Victoria, BC, the oldest Chinese medicine school in Canada.
+Lisa completed her fourth year of study with high honours at Pacific Rim College, from which she received her diploma of Traditional Chinese Medicine in 2011.

 Lisa became a certified practitioner after successfully completing the British Columbia board exams.
 She is now a member of the Nova Scotia Association of Acupuncture.